WebAssembly/spec/md-proto/WebAssembly.md

 #### Forwarding Control-Flow Type

 To obtain the *forwarding control-flow type*:
- - If the type stack's size is one greater than the control-flow stack's top's depth, pop a type from the type stack.
+ - If the type stack's length is one greater than the control-flow stack top's limit value, pop a type from the type stack.
- - If the type stack's size is equal to the control-flow stack's top's depth, use `void`.
+ - If the type stack's length is equal to the control-flow stack top's limit value, use `void`.
- - Otherwise, validation fails with a type error.
+ - Otherwise, validation fails.

 ### L: Call Instruction Family